 People Can’t See You As Well

 When it’s dark out other people might not see you.
 This could be because your headlights or taillights are not working properly, or maybe the other people is simply not paying attention as much as you are.
 Regardless, if someone doesn’t see you then the chances of you getting into a car accident increase drastically.
-Cut down on these problems by making sure your lights are OK and straying away from busy roads at night.
+Cut down on these problems by making sure your lights are working and by avoiding busy roads at night.

 You Can’t See As Well At Night